CristianCerasuolo-UniSa/SudokuRL/README.md

 - **Distribution of modifications**: If you distribute the software or its modifications, you must make the source code and license rights available to end users.
 - **No additional restrictions**: You cannot add additional restrictions to GPL-3.0 licenses.

-For further details and information about the rights and obligations granted by the GPL-3.0 license, read the [LICENSE.txt](LICENSE.txt) file in this repository.
+For further details and information about the rights and obligations granted by the GPL-3.0 license, read the [COPYING.txt](COPYING.txt) file in this repository.

 ### Credits